Who we are and What we do…

 About the Fleet: Faith Supplements

 The Catholic Clipper, launched on the First Sunday of Advent, November 27, 2016.
-Its content is designed to address the interests and educational needs of young adults, inclusive of parents of young families.
+Its content is designed to address the interests and educational needs of young adults, including parents of young families.

 Each week our fleet of three sails together to negotiate the cross-currents, swells, and storms that work to impede our journey in Faith.
 They are ready for viewing and download each Monday in advance of the Sunday they address.